-Jonah Goldberg is a Senior Editor at National Review and a Fellow at the American Enterprise Institute as well as the National Review Institute.
+Jonah Goldberg is a Senior Fellow at the American Enterprise Institute where he holds the Asness Chair in Applied Liberty.
+In 2019, he left National Review magazine after a 21-year stint to cofound The Dispatch, where he is Editor-in-Chief.
 He has been a weekly columnist for the Los Angeles Times since 2005 and a nationally syndicated columnist since 2000.
 He hosts the popular podcast The Remnant with Jonah Goldberg.

-His syndicated column appears regularly in the Chicago Tribune, New York Post, Dallas Morning News and scores of other papers.
+His syndicated column appears regularly in many of America’s leading newspapers.
 His first book, Liberal Fascism, was a #1 New York Times and Amazon bestseller and was selected as the #1 history book of 2008 by Amazon readers.
 His second book, The Tyranny of Clichés, was also an instant bestseller and hailed as perhaps “the best and most fun-to-read primer on the tenets of conservative politics since P. J. O’Rourke’s Parliament of Whores.”

-His most recent book, Suicide of the West: How the Rebirth of Tribalism, Populism, Nationalism, and Identity Politics Is Destroying American Democracy, goes on sale April 24, 2018.
+His most recent book, Suicide of the West: How the Rebirth of Tribalism, Populism, Nationalism, and Identity Politics Is Destroying American Democracy, was also a New York Times bestseller in 2018.

-Goldberg is a member of the Board of Contributors to USA Today and previously served as a columnist for the Times of London, Brill’s Content, and The American Enterprise.
+Goldberg has previously served as a columnist for the Times of London, Brill’s Content, and The American Enterprise.
 His writings have appeared in the Washington Post, Wall Street Journal, Christian Science Monitor, Commentary, The New Yorker, Food and Wine, and numerous other publications.
-He is currently a Fox News Contributor and a regular panelist on Special Report with Bret Baier.
-He was previously a CNN contributor and he has appeared on numerous TV shows, including Face the Nation and This Week.
+For over a decade he was a Fox News Contributor and Special Report “All Star.”
+He is currently a CNN commentator.
+He has appeared on numerous news programs including, Meet the Press, Face the Nation, This Week, Fox News Sunday, and State of the Union.
 The Atlantic magazine has named him one of the top fifty political commentators in America.